Who is collecting my data?

-How does the NatCen Panel keep data safe?
+How will you keep my data safe?

 How long will the information I give be held?

-BEIS is the ‘Data Controller’ for data collected through the survey, with NatCen acting as the ‘Data Processor’ on behalf of BEIS.
+Under this legislation, BEIS is the ‘Data Controller’ for data collected through the survey, with NatCen acting as the ‘Data Processor’ on behalf of BEIS.
 BEIS process information on the basis of ‘Public Task’.

 Will I have access to my data?

-If your contact details change, please get in touch and we can update them.
 If you have recently completed a questionnaire for us and subsequently change your mind about taking part or about any of the answers you gave then we’ll always do our best to amend or delete your data.
 However, because your data are collected for research and statistical purposes, you do not have the right to access it or request for it to be amended.

 If you have any questions you can contact us on Freephone 0800 652 4569 or by emailing ConsumerProtection@natcen.ac.uk.